How to remove SafeSurfs.com Browser Hijacker

 Remove SafeSurfs.com Hijacker Manually:

 !!!
-Please note: You can remove SafeSurfs.com browser hijacker manually.
-However, you should proceed at your own risk.
-Any of these interventions might render your system inoperable.
+Please note: You can remove SafeSurfs.com browser hijacker manually, however, you should proceed at your own risk, as any of the interventions might render your system inoperable.
 Therefore the Manual removal method is recommended ONLY for PC Experts or Enthusiasts.
 For regular users, MalwareKillers.com recommends using SpyHunter.